microsoft/vscode-docs/docs/python/testing.md

 ## Test discovery

 By default, the Python extension attempts to discover tests once you enable a framework.
-You can trigger test discovery at any time using the **Test: Refresh Tests** command, or by clicking on the refresh button in the **Test Explorer**.
+You can trigger test discovery at any time using the **Test: Refresh Tests** command.

 [comment]: <TODO: add screenshot>